network-quality/draft-ietf-ippm-responsiveness/draft-ietf-ippm-responsiveness.md

 In {{goals}}, it is mentioned that implementations may chose to implement a time-limit on the duration of the test.
-It is left to the implementation what to do when stability is not reached within that time-frame.
-For example, an implementation might gather a provisional responsiveness measurement or let the test run for longer.
+If stability is not reached within the time-frame, the implementation can report the current results with a indication of confidence in the result as described in the following section.

 Finally, if at any point one of these connections terminates with an error, the test should be aborted.